221FA04356/MOVIE-APPLICATION/README.md

 # Movie Application 🎬

-This is a web-based movie application built with React that utilizes the TMDB (The Movie Database) API to fetch and display a variety of movie-related data.
-Users can search for movies, view details, and explore various categories of films such as popular, top-rated, and upcoming releases.
+This is a web-based movie application built with React called "MovieFlix" that utilizes the TMDB (The Movie Database) API to fetch and display a variety of movie-related data.
+Users can search for movies, view details, and explore various categories of films such as popular, top-rated Or Trending , and Search.
 The application also includes icons to represent popular, trending this week, and search functionality for a better user experience.

 https://github.com/user-attachments/assets/19d4f272-e5cf-48f8-b37d-f9faa85133e6